 In case you are not familiar with this infamous historical event, let me tell you a tad about how New Echota figures into the account.
 New Echota was the capital of the Cherokee Nation.
 It is where the major government buildings resided, similar to our House and Senate, and Supreme Court.

-New Echota is also home to the first Cherokee newspaper (The Phoenix) and printing press.
-This was the first time that Indians could write down their cultural stories, and also their opinions about treatment from the US during that time.
+New Echota is also home to the first Cherokee newspaper, The Cherokee Phoenix, and printing press.
+This was the first time that Indians could write down their cultural stories, and also their opinions about treatment from the U.S. during that time.

 Had President Andrew Jackson or the Governor of Georgia honored the Supreme Court’s decision, the Trail of Tears may never have happened.
 But, with no TV crew or social media alerting everyone to their atrocities, Jackson ignored Justice Marshall and pushed on with efforts to procure the land.